-I get our 2.5 HP outboard engine mounted on the dingy and try to start it but it simply will not fire.
+I get our 2.5 HP outboard engine mounted on the dingy and try to start it, but it simply will not fire.
 Not even a sputter.
 Andrew even calls in his mechanic neighbour who helps us out but we’re still unable to get a flicker of life out of it, so we head out to Ward’s Marine and buy a brand new Mercury 2.5 HP engine as we need something reliable for this trip.

 We clear the Bateau Channel, turn south towards the Admiralty Islands, and get our first taste of what these cruising grounds are all about.
 There are islands everywhere you look, with pre-Cambrian jagged rock faces, tall pine trees, mossy ground, with dangerous reefs and shallows lurking between many of them, requiring the helmsman to keep a close eye on the charts.
 Some of the islands in the region have docks and mooring balls which are maintained by the Canadian government, but we’ve read that to get a space you need to arrive quite early in the day as they are very popular.
 We pass by one such island called Mermaid Island, but the docks are full so we continue down Wanderer’s Channel and settle on an anchorage west of Lindsay Island, where there are several other boats anchored.
 Our initial anchoring attempt fails, but we do succeed in winding up two hundred pounds of weeds on our anchor.
-Tony and Angela then drop anchor and it sticks with no problem so we raft our boat off theirs and are set for the night.
+Tony and Angela then drop anchor and it sticks easily so we raft our boat off theirs and are set for the night.

 The water is 22 degrees Celsius and provides a bit of cold water shock as the kids, Tony and I plunge in.
 We get the shampoo and soap out for an evening bath and before long the water feels just fine.
 Magnus and I then take the dingy out to do some fishing and we bob in and out of the bays, throwing casts, but are not able to latch onto anything.
 Many of the islands here are private and have cabins built on them, most of which have elaborate boat houses for the boats required to get to the mainland and back.